harjap60/Parent-App/docs/README.md

 - App manages child details(includes picture) and their related tasks
 - Includes a unique coin flip activity to allow children to choose heads/tails to choose turns
 - Has a breathing exercise activity to help calm children with breathing techniques
-- Has a timeout timer which can be used to put children in a timeout period, time brushing time, limit tv time, etr.
+- Has a timeout timer which can be used for a timeout period, timing brushing time, limiting tv time, etr.
 - Timer works even if the app is closed and has a simple layout for children to understand.

 <p float="center" align="center">